esbanarango/ember-model-validator/README.md

 This README outlines the details of collaborating on this Ember addon.

 ## Purpose
-This Ember cli addons borns from the necessity of having some sort of similar validation support like we have on Rails with _Active Record Validations_.
+This Ember cli addon borns from the necessity of having some sort of similar validation support like we have on Rails with _Active Record Validations_.

 ## Installation